ScriptEdcurriculum/shakespeare_Adv/README.md

 ####What am I going to do:

-You will implement the ability to show a new joke to the user without the need of reloading the
+You will implement the ability to show a new insult to the user without the need of reloading the

 entire page